Crites Hall room 011

-Chadron State College offers confidential counseling services free to all students, including full and part-time students and online students at CSC’s Student Health Services, located in Crites Hall.
-Licensed counselors are available to help you with difficult life situations and transitions.
+Chadron State College offers free and confidential counseling services to all students.
+Counseling Services is located with CSC’s Student Health Services in Crites Hall.
+Licensed counselors are available to help you with the everyday problems of college life (relationships, homesickness, stress, etc.) as well as more urgent situations.

 In compliance with the Americans with Disabilities Act (ADA) and Section #504 of the Rehabilitation Act, the Disability Services Contact Person coordinates CSC’s efforts to provide full access to educational, cultural and other programs sponsored by the college for any differently-abled, qualified student.* This includes, but is not limited to: individuals with low vision/blindness, hearing deficits, Attention Deficit/Hyperactivity Disorder (ADHD), Traumatic Brain Injury (TBI) or other head injuries, emotional or mental illness, and individuals with specific learning disabilities.
 This is not an exhaustive list as there are other conditions that can constitute a disability.

 CSC is committed to providing and assuring an accessible learning environment to all students.
 For questions regarding Disability Services or to apply for accommodations, please contact Jerry Cassiday the CSC Disability Services Contact Person.
-(Office: Crites Hall 011, Phone: 308-432-6268, Email: email@example.com) From mid-May to mid-August, please direct inquires to Aaron Prestwich, Executive Director of Student Affairs.
+(Office: Crites Hall 011, Phone: 308-432-6268, Email: email@example.com) From mid-May to mid-August, please direct inquires to Pat Beu, Senior Director of Student Affairs.
 (Office: Crites Hall 337, Phone: 308-432-6280, Email: firstname.lastname@example.org).

 *Section 504 defines a ‘qualified student’ as a student with a disability who meets the academic and technical standards requisite for admission or participation in the institution's educational program or activity.